How to Start a Clothing Brand in 2026: A 10-Step Guide for Success

 Step 6: Design Your First Collection

 Your first collection sets the tone for your product line.
-Creating eye-catching print-on-demand designs helps you grab attention quickly and distinguish your brand.
+Eye-catching print-on-demand designs help you grab attention quickly and distinguish your brand.

-Start by sketching your ideas on paper or using design software to create clean mockups.
+Sketch your ideas on paper or use design software to create clean mockups.
 This lets you visualize each piece and refine it before production.

-Also, consider how your printing method affects your design options.
-Direct-to-Garment (DTG) printing works well for detailed artwork and many colors, while screen printing suits bold, simple designs with fewer colors.
+Consider how your printing method affects design options.
+Direct-to-Garment (DTG) works well for detailed artwork and many colors; screen printing suits bold, simple designs with fewer colors; sublimation works on polyester; UV printing handles hard goods.
+A serious POD partner offers most of these, so you don't have to commit to a method before you commit to a design.

 • Minimal text tees